shafir89/Web-Uji-Level/README.md

 # Web-Uji-Level
-used HTML and CSS
+- used HTML and CSS (I'm new to this, please teach me 😀)

-img = dari pinterest dan web github orang lain(saya lupa siapa)
+- The photos are also from the person who designed the supermarket website, but I forgot their username.
+T⌒T